grscheller/scheller-linux-archive/CONTRIBUTING.md

 said, you are still welcome to use any supported means GitHub provides (Issues, Pull Requests, etc.) to provide me feedback.

 By its nature, this repo has many loose threads due to the whim of my interests.
-If some subtopics matures to the point where there would be serious interest in collaborative development, I would consider creating a separate GitHub repo for it, with an Open and/or Libre Source licenses appropriate for the effort.
+I put a lot of effort in maintaining useful README.md files.
+I find this practice useful in documenting the evolution of the code and my thinking.
+If some subtopics matures to the point where there would be serious interest in collaborative development, I would consider creating a separate GitHub repo for it, with appropriate permissive and/or libre source licenses for the effort.

 As one may notice, I make frequent commits and plenty of comments both in my code and my GIT history.
-The main branch is more my working branch and less the release branch.
-I also put a lot of effort in maintaining useful README.md files.
-I find this practice useful in documenting the evolution of the code and my thinking.
-I like to make successive "git diff's" useful and am not afraid of showing some of my "dirty laundry" along the way.
-Being able to reverse engineer the scaffolding is sometimes more useful than seeing the finished product in all its glory.
+The main branch is my working branch which I pass between several systems.
+I like to try not to group unrelated changes together.
+This may result in showing some "dirty laundry" along the way, but being able to reverse engineer the scaffolding is sometimes more useful than just showing a sequence of "ingenious" steps.